-Modeling the United States
+Modeling the USA

 The model is designed to study the hierarchical structure of the US private sector as it was (on average) over the years 1992-2015.
 At the highest level of abstraction, the model has three parts.
 First, the model creates a firm-size distribution that dictates how many firms of a given size will exist.
 Second, for each firm in this distribution, the model creates a hierarchical structure.
 This means the model determines how many ranks will exist, and how many individuals will occupy each hierarchical rank.
 Lastly, the model uses each of the three dispersion sources (outlined above) to stochastically generate an income for every individual in every firm.
 I review here the most important elements of each step.
-A technical discussion can be found in the appendices.
+A technical discussion can be found in the Online Appendices.

-Step 1: Create a Firm-Size Distribution.
-The first step of the model is to generate a distribution of firm sizes.
+Step 1: Create a firm-size distribution The first step of the model is to generate a distribution of firm sizes.
 The available evidence suggests that national firm-size distributions can be modeled by a power law [54-56].
 Under this assumption, the probability of finding a firm of size x is proportional to $x^{-\alpha}$, where α is a constant.
-I model the United States firm-size distribution with 1 million firms distributed according to a discrete power-law distribution with exponent $\alpha = 2.01$ (see Appendix E).
+I model the US firm-size distribution with 1 million firms distributed according to a discrete power-law distribution with exponent $\alpha = 2.01$ (see Online Appendix E).
+This may seem like the model uses one power law (the firm size distribution) to create another (the distribution of income).
+However, this is not the case.
+Without hierarchy, the model will not create a power-law distribution (see Fig. 6).

-Step 2: Endow Firms with Hierarchical Structure.
-The hierarchy model captures only the aggregate hierarchical structure of firms.
+Step 2: Endow firms with hierarchical structure The hierarchy model captures only the aggregate hierarchical structure of firms.
 That is, I model the number of employees in each hierarchical level, not the exact chain of command.
-I base the model on a number of recent case studies that have documented the aggregate hierarchical structure of firms in various developed countries (see Appendix B).
+I base the model on a number of recent case studies that have documented the aggregate hierarchical structure of firms in various developed countries (see Online Appendix B).
 From this data, I make generalizations about the hierarchical structure of firms.
 The evidence suggests that the span of control (the ratio between adjacent hierarchical levels) increases exponentially with hierarchical rank.

-For simplicity, all firms in the model have the same hierarchical structure - they are governed by the same span of control function.
+For simplicity, all firms in the model have the same hierarchical structure-they are governed by the same span of control function.
 However, since there is a great deal of uncertainty in this function, I run the model many times.
 Each different model run uses a slightly different span of control function, determined by resampling from case-study data.
 The result is that the hierarchical structure of firms varies stochastically between different model runs, allowing us to capture uncertainty in the underlying empirical data.
-For more details, see Appendices D and E.
+For more details, see Online Appendices D and E.

-Step 3: Endow Individuals with Income After each firm has a hierarchical structure, the model assigns every individual an income.
+Step 3: Endow individuals with income After each firm has a hierarchical structure, the model assigns every individual an income.
 Because the model has three dispersion mechanisms, this step has three components, outlined below.

-Step 3A: Generate Inter-Hierarchical Level Dispersion.
-In the model, firm hierarchical pay is constructed from the bottom up.
+Step 3A: Generate inter-hierarchical level dispersion In the model, firm hierarchical pay is constructed from the bottom up.
 Starting from the bottom rank, I define a function that determines the rate at which pay increases by hierarchical rank.
-This function is informed by case-study data (see Appendix B).
+This function is informed by case-study data (see Online Appendix B).
 Unlike hierarchical employment structure, each modeled firm is given a different hierarchical pay structure.
 The process of assigning different hierarchical pay structure to each firm is informed by firm-level data in the Compustat database.
-(See Appendix C for a detailed discussion of the Compustat data).
+(See Online Appendix C for a detailed discussion of the Compustat data).